joemoose/dungeoneers.d20/docs/advancement.md

 ### Mishaps and Fortunes

 Roll **d6 +1 for every 250 coins** you spent—the more extravagant your roistering, the more volatile or legendary the consequences.
-See the Mishaps and Fortunes tables to determine what happens.
+See the following Mishaps and Fortunes tables to determine what happens.

 **Carousing Mishaps Table**